 Whilst at Witherslack Hall School he suffered physical abuse in the form of regular beatings from members of staff at the school.
 On one occasion, he was assaulted in a manner that resulted in him requiring hospital treatment.
 Our client had suffered a laceration to his head requiring stitches.

-He approached us for help and we agreed to take on his case on a no win, no fee basis.
+The former pupil of the school approached us for legal help and we were happy to offer guidance on bringing a compensation claim.
+This resulted in specialist abuse lawyer rachel Thain agreeing to take on his case on a no win, no fee basis.

-As these incidents had taken place during our client’s childhood and he had only recently reported the matter to the Police he was therefore able to make a criminal injuries CICA claim within the standard two year time limit.
-This is not always the case for victims of abuse and where someone is out of time then we can seek dispensation.
+Although the abuse had taken place when our client was a child, he had only recently reported the matter to the Police.
+He was therefore able to make a CICA criminal injuries compensation claim within the standard two year time limit.
+This is not always the case as some victims of abuse do not feel able to confront their experiences and take legal action for many years.
+However, cases of what is termed 'historic abuse' can still be pursued and where someone is out of time then we can seek dispensation.

 The CICA commenced their investigations into the abuse suffered by our client during his time at Witherslack Hall School.
 This involved contacting the Police for further information regarding the allegations.
 We also submitted photographs of the scarring to our client’s head resulting from the incident at the school where he required hospital treatment.

-The CICA accepted the application for compensation and made our client an offer, which he was very pleased to accept.
+The CICA accepted the application for compensation and made our client an offer of compensation which he was very pleased to accept.

 For specialist legal advice on abuse claims against schools please call our confidential helpline on 0808 139 1597.
 Alternatively you can email us at email@example.com